Silent Hill f: Sales

-The game sold over one million units in its first day of release, becoming the fastest-selling game in the series.
+Silent Hill f had sold over one million units within its first day of release, becoming the fastest-selling game in the Silent Hill series.
+As of April 2026, Konami officially announced that Silent Hill f became a sleeper hit, having sold over two million units 6 months after its release.

 Accolades

 Silent Hill f received an editor's choice award from both Computer Games Magazine and Digital Trends.
+It had also won the Game of the Year award at the Famitsu Dengeki Game Awards 2026.